Class 3: Wrapping Up What We Have Learned So Far

-In this class you will solve five short exercises that apply most of the commands we have learned so far.
-I do not expect you to finish all the exercises during this class, but try to advance as much as possible.
-The homework for this class is to finish the exercises you did not complete during the class.
+In this class, you will solve five short exercises that apply most of the commands we have learned so far.
+I do not expect you to finish all the exercises during the class, but try to advance as much as possible.
+The homework for this class is to finish any exercises you did not complete during class.

 Set up

-After being ushered to your office, you notice you already have a email from your boss in your inbox:
+After being ushered to your office, you notice you already have an email from your boss in your inbox:

 Hi Colluegue:

 Welcome on board!
-You have been commissioned to work on an analysis about poverty dynamics in the US since the late 1970's.
+You have been commissioned to work on an analysis of poverty dynamics in the US since the late 1970s.

 Tomorrow I will introduce you to the rest of the team in our weekly meeting.
-It would be great if you could have some early results to share with the rest of the team by then.
-Using the data from the NLSY79 survey available in the project's folder, you should calculate the poverty rate, the probability that a poor person in year t-1 moves out of poverty in year t (conditional probability of moving out of poverty), and the probability than a not poor person moves into poverty in year t (conditional probability of falling into poverty).
+It would be great if you could have some early results to share with them by then.
+Using the data from the NLSY79 survey available in the project folder, you should calculate the poverty rate, the probability that a poor person in year t-1 moves out of poverty in year t (conditional probability of moving out of poverty), and the probability that a non-poor person moves into poverty in year t (conditional probability of falling into poverty).

 Thank you, see you tomorrow!